eKoopmans/html2pdf.js/README.md

 ## Progress tracking

 The Worker object returned by `html2pdf()` has a built-in progress-tracking mechanism.
-It will be updated to allow a progress callback that will be called with each update, however it is currently a work-in-progress.
+It will be updated to allow a progress callback that will be called with each update, however, it is currently a work-in-progress.

 ## Dependencies